 The testosterone levels in men have been falling for decades.
-A number of factors are cited including an increase in abdominal fat, lack of sleep and environmental toxins.
+A number of factors are cited including an increase in abdominal fat, lack of sleep, and environmental toxins.
 If a man is motivated enough, these things can be greatly improved with a solid diet, good sleep, and a sane exercise plan.
 But that is not enough.

 Men no longer need to be as manly as they did when familial survival was dependent upon their success.
 But a man still requires feeling important in the eyes of his woman.
 As women begin to earn more degrees and higher salaries, men begin to lose their sense of purpose.
 Their need is to be needed.
 When he can sense his contribution is not important or minimized, he loses purpose and motivation, which are unattractive characteristics to the female.
 Testosterone is fueled by success.

 The Female Problem

 John Gray makes the case in his book and lecture that the damage of stress is doing more damage to the health of women than men.
 Men can get their testosterone fix in numerous ways.
 Women still need to develop the social structure to decompress, which is more difficult to do when her day is spent putting out fires and meeting deadlines, which do nothing to reduce her stress levels.

 The book does cover how a woman should communicate with her man in a way that keeps him motivated.
 Use friendly, brief, and direct requests instead of pointing out mistakes and making corrections.
 This provides a man with a measurable path to success, which makes him feel important.
 And when he feels important his motivation increases, which is an attractive characteristic to women.

 I did a follow-up post Hacking Testosterone and Increasing Oxytocin for ideas on increasing improving our relationship hormones.